Rockhounds sought California's rock and minerals before the gold rush.

 California's geological forces have created one of the widest varieties of rocks and minerals found in any state.

-This rock and mineral wealth has long been recognized by rockhounds even before the gold rush days.
 In fact practically every known mineral exists in some quantity in California.
 Even today there are active mines, some still producing gold, as well as iron, lead, tungsten, zinc, quick silver, talc, chromite, and borate minerals.

 Early rockhounds were prospectors looking for valuable minerals and gemstones for commercial purposes.
 Eventually, however, more people were drawn to rockhounding for recreational purposes, mainly for the beauty that rocks and minerals provide.
 By the 1930's, interest in rockhounding increased significantly and it was during this period that rockhounding groups were formed and collecting areas in the desert were publicized.
 With increased popularity of rockhounding, some rockhounds regarded certain areas as their own and feared that other collectors would deplete their rocks and minerals.
 This led to substantial amounts of material being removed and an increase in mining claims.
 By the 1960's the government saw a need to regulate the collection of rocks and minerals on public lands.